 It makes sense to monitor the area around the outdoor unit, and observe any bushes or leaves that might need trimming.
 This is a DIY job, which does not take up a lot of time, but can save you significant expenses later on.

-6. Get a Smart AC Controller
+6. Get a Smart AC Controller or a Smart Thermostat

-Some thermostats can even detect when your AC is not performing optimally or if there is an issue with indoor air quality.
+Some smart thermostats can even detect when your AC is not performing optimally or if there is an issue with indoor air quality.
 These are significant signs of a defective HVAC system.

 Final Thoughts on Preventing HVAC Maintenance Costs